Drought Can Affect Your Water Supply

 Learn more about different types of wells

-You are most likely not able to know or determine the water level of your well.
-However, your well may be failing or starting to run dry if you are experiencing one or more of these signs:
+You may not know the water level in your well.
+However, you can tell if your well is failing or starting to run dry if you notice one or more of these signs:

 • Air bubbles in your water